 Today, these popular depictions couldn’t be farther from the reality of sports betting in the Empire State.

 Whether visiting licensed sportsbooks at upstate casinos or visiting New Jersey or Pennsylvania to place a few online wagers, NY sports bettors have plenty of legitimate and legal venues to get in their action.
+There are only limited restrictions on who can bet on sports in the state, and what types of wagering the sportsbooks are allowed to offer.

 Sports betting in New York is authorized under S5883, also known as the Upstate New York Gaming Economic Development Act.
 The bill became law back in 2013, but the portion authorizing legal sports betting did not take effect until the nationwide repeal of PASPA in 2018.